 You’re never required to give up your protection from balance billing.
 You also aren’t required to get care out-of-network.
 You can choose a provider or facility in your plan’s network.

 When balance billing isn’t allowed, you also have the following protections:

 - You are only responsible for paying your share of the cost (like the copayments, coinsurance, and deductibles that you would pay if the provider or facility was in-network).
 Your health plan will pay out-of-network providers and facilities

 - Cover emergency services without requiring you to get approval for services in advance (prior authorization).

 - Base what you owe the provider or facility (cost-sharing) on what it would pay an in-network provider or facility and show that amount in your explanation of benefits.

 - Count any amount you pay for emergency services or out-of-network services toward your deductible and out-of-pocket limit.

 If you believe you’ve been wrongly billed, you may contact: The Pennsylvania Insurance Department by calling 1-877-881-6388 or visiting: https://www.insurance.pa.gov/Coverage/health-insurance/no-surprises-act/Pages/default.aspx

 Visit https://www.cms.gov/files/document/model-disclosure-notice-patient-protections-against-surprise-billing-providers-facilities-health.pdf for more information about your rights under Federal law.

 Please note the cancellation policy.
-If you do not show up for your scheduled evaluation, and you have not notified us at least 72 hours in advance, you will be required to pay the full cost of the session or provide a non-refundable deposit upon rescheduling.
+If you do not show up for your scheduled evaluation, and you have not notified us at least 72 hours in advance, you will forfeit your $250 deposit to hold your appointment.
 For therapy and counseling appointments, we require 24 hours’ notice for all cancellations.
 Health insurance does not cover missed sessions; as such, they are responsibility of the patient.